+Council is not necessarily seeking the duplication of existing form.
 Council does acknowledge that there are situations where extreme differences in scale and appearance may produce great urban design, involving landmark buildings.
 However, Council does expect that all new development should at least respond to the essential elements that make up the character of the surrounding urban environment.
 In particular, all new development should:

-- (a) Demonstrate an appreciation of the existing streetscape. - (b) Enhance the character of individual streets within the villages through appropriate built form design. - (c) Provide areas of private open space which can make a positive contribution to the overall visual amenity of the locality.
+- (a) Demonstrate an appreciation of the existing streetscape. - (b) Enhance the character of individual streets within the town through appropriate built form design. - (c) Provide areas of private open space which can make a positive contribution to the overall visual amenity of the locality.